yundung/yundung.github.io/_posts/2025-04-04-introduction.md

 ## Coming up in the series:

 - Digitizing the Dharma – Introducing BDRC and the Digital Preservation of Tibetan Buddhist Texts (this post)
+- Buddhist Digital Archives (BUDA) in Focus - Part 1
-- Buddhist Digital Archives (BUDA) in Focus
+- Buddhist Digital Archives (BUDA) in Focus - Part 2
 - Behind the Interface: Metadata, Modularity, and the Challenges of Cataloguing Tibetan Texts
 - Who Gets to Digitize?
 Actors, Agendas, and Authority in the Preservation of Tibetan Knowledge
 - From Access to Engagement: The Role of Community in the Future of Digital Preservation